lppedd/di-wise-neo/README.md

 ### `optionalAll<T>(Token): T[]`

-Injects all values associated with a token, or an **empty array** if the token has never been registered in the container.
+Injects all values associated with a token or an **empty array** if the token has never been registered in the container.

 ```ts